 They work.

 I also find it curious that singular for a verb would be adding an "s" for third person singular.
-Yet, most cases of making a single noun plural is adding an "s" or "es" at the end.
+Yet, most cases of

 A baker bakes.